quintel/documentation/docs/main/costs-imported-electricity.md

 title: Costs of imported electricity
 ---

-When a country or region has a (temporal) higher electricity demand than production, electricity needs to be imported from neighbouring countries or regions.
+When a country or region has a (temporary) higher electricity demand than production, electricity needs to be imported from neighbouring countries or regions.
+You can change this in the Flexibility > Import/Export > ['Interconnector 1'](https://pro.energytransitionmodel.com/scenario/flexibility/electricity_import_export/interconnector-1) sub-section.
 This page shortly explains how the ETM deals with the cost of imported electricity and how you can adjust these settings.

 ## Default settings